yonatandia/MovieDux/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Sickkkk, ain't it?
+Actually, not so much...:()
 ## Available Scripts

 In the project directory, you can run: